ugurkorkmaz/adapter-go/README.md

 # @ugurkorkmaz/sveltekit-go

-SvelteKit apps that generates a standalone go server.
+SvelteKit apps that generates a standalone go app.